-Assesses the state of your association’s technology and identifies what it takes to move your organization to the next level of IT maturity.
+- Assesses the state of your association’s technology and decides how to move your organization to the next level of IT maturity.

 - Focuses on the user experience across your digital ecosystem.

-- Ensures that technology is leveraged to its full potential throughout the organization and systems work together for optimal business operations.
+- Ensures that technology is used to its full potential throughout the organization and systems work together for optimal business operations.

-- Identifies applications and workloads that are better outsourced than hosted on premise.
+- Identifies which applications and workloads are better outsourced than hosted on premise.

-- Understands the dynamics of change management, including the reasons people resist change and tactics that encourage adoption.
+- Understands the dynamics of change management, including why people resist change and how to encourage adoption.

 - Has the ability and charisma to lead and motivate the organization.